 Seviprotimut-L

 Seviprotimut-L (POL-103A) is currently in orphan drug status and developed by Polynoma Lewis Lung Carcinoma (LLC), which is a combination of shed antigens produced by three proprietary melanoma cell lines.
-Polynoma LLC announced the start of Melanoma Antigen Vaccine Immunotherapy Study (MAVIS), the company’s Phase III trial of POL-103A vaccine for melanoma in June 2012.
-MAVIS (NCT01546571), a global, multi-center, double-blind, placebo-controlled study, is expected to recruit 1224 participants with resected Stage IIb, IIc or III melanoma and a high risk of recurrence.
+Polynoma LLC announced the start of Melanoma Antigen Vaccine Immunotherapy Study (MAVIS), the company’s phase III trial of POL-103A vaccine for melanoma in June 2012.
+MAVIS (NCT01546571), a global, multi-center, double-blind, placebo-controlled study, is expected to recruit 1224 participants with resected stage IIb, IIc or III melanoma and a high risk of recurrence.
 The trial is expected to be initially completed on January 1, 2025[30].

 Tedopi® (OSE-2101, EP-2101, IDM-2101)

-Tedopi® is a synthetic peptide vaccine developed by the French company OSE Immunotherapeutics, which is a specific treatment for HLA-A2+ patients, a key receptor for the cytotoxic T-immune response, through its proprietary combination of nine optimized neo-epitopes plus one epitope giving universal helper T cell response targeting T cell activation.
-Currently, Tedopi® is being investigated in two major cancer indications: Non-small cell lung cancer (NSCLC) with an ongoing Phase III trial and pancreatic cancer with an ongoing Phase II trial[31].
+Tedopi® is a synthetic peptide vaccine developed by the French company OSE Immunotherapeutics, which is a specific treatment for HLA-A2+ patients, a key receptor for the cytotoxic T-immune response, through its proprietary combination of 9 optimized neo-epitopes plus one epitope giving universal helper T cell response targeting T cell activation.
+Currently, Tedopi® is being investigated in two major cancer indications: Non-small cell lung cancer (NSCLC) with an ongoing phase III trial and pancreatic cancer with an ongoing phase II trial[31].

 In February 2016, OSE Immunotherapeutics launched the phase III clinical trial (NCT02654587) named Atalante 1 that compared OSE-2101 as a second and third-line drug with docetaxel or pemetrexed for HLA A2+ IIIB or IV NSCLC patients after immune checkpoint inhibitor (CPI)s [programmed death 1 (PD1)/programmed death-ligand 1] failure.
 The trial included 99 HLA-A2-positive patients with stage IIIB or metastatic stage IV.
 They were randomly divided into Tedopi® vaccine treatment group or chemotherapy group (pemetrexed or docetaxel) at a ratio of 2:1.
 The trial is expected to be completed in December 2021 and was initially completed in February 2020.
-According to the positive step-1 Phase III results announced at the European Society for Medical Oncology Virtual Congress 2020, Among the 63 patients in the Tedopi® group, 29 patients survived at least 12 mo, and the 12-mo survival rate was 46% higher than expected 25%.
+According to the positive step-1 phase III results announced at the European Society for Medical Oncology Virtual Congress 2020, among the 63 patients in the Tedopi® group, 29 patients survived at least 12 mo and the 12-mo survival rate was 46% higher than expected 25%.
 In the chemotherapy control group, 13 of the 36 patients survived at least 12 mo, which is equivalent to a 12-mo survival rate of 36%[32].

 In previous phase II clinical trials of IDM-2101, this vaccine also achieved promising data.